ignacioparicio/pdsnd_github/README.md

 ### Date created
-Bikeshare was originally created on Dec 26, 2020.
+Originally created on Dec 26, 2020.

 ### Project Title
-Replace the Project Title
+BikeShare

 ### Description
 A simple command line app to display basic bike sharing statistics in New York, Chicago, and Washington DC.